Statutory Disqualification Process for Broker-Dealers

-The following is an overview of the rules and procedures applicable to members seeking to hire or retain a person who becomes "subject to disqualification," and for members that themselves become subject to disqualification.
+The following is an overview of the rules and procedures applicable to broker-dealer members seeking to hire or retain a person who is or becomes subject to disqualification, and for broker-dealer members that themselves are or become subject to disqualification.

 - certain misdemeanor and all felony criminal convictions for a period of ten years from the date of conviction.